AuHau/toggl-cli/CONTRIBUTING.md

 For running integration tests you need dummy account on Toggl, where **you don't have any important data** as the data will be messed up with and eventually **deleted**!
 Get API token for this test account and set it as an environmental variable
 `TOGGL_API_TOKEN`.
-Also figure out the Workspace ID of your account (`tgl workspaces ls`) and set is as `TOGGL_WORKSPACE` environmental variable.
+Also figure out the Workspace ID of your account (`tgl workspaces ls`) and set it as `TOGGL_DEFAULT_WORKSPACE_ID` environmental variable.

 There are two sets of integration tests: normal and premium.
-To be able to run the premium set you have to have payed workspace.
-As this is quiet unlikely you can leave the testing on Travis CI as it runs also the premium tests set.
+To be able to run the premium set you have to have a paid workspace; premium tests are skipped otherwise and are not run in CI.

 Tests are written using `pytest` framework and are split into three categories (each having its own pytest mark):